ovis-hpc/readthedocs/ldmscon.rst

 **Please DOWNLOAD THE FOLLOWING .ZIP FILE to easily follow along with the tutorial powerpoint.**

-:download: `ldmscon2024_directory.zip <ovis-hpc:files/ldmscon2024_directory.zip>`
+`ldmscon2024_directory.zip <_static/files/ldmscon2024_directory.zip>`_

 .. note::

    This tutorial assumes LDMS is already installed on the system.
-If it is not, please follow the :doc:`LDMS Quickstart <ldms:ldms-quickstart>` installation instructions.
+If it is not, please follow the :doc:`LDMS Quickstart <ldms:intro/quick-start>` installation instructions.

 Recordings of presentations, tutorials and information for LDMSCON2024 can be viewed by highlighting your cursor over "Tutorials" and "Presentations" on the top right of the main webpage:
 `LDMSCON2024 <https://sites.google.com/view/ldmscon2024>`_